rizinorg/book/src/debugger/remoting_capabilities.md

 # Remote Access Capabilities

-Radare can be run locally, or it can be started as a server process which is controlled by a local radare2 process.
-This is possible because everything uses radare's IO subsystem which abstracts access to system(), cmd() and all basic IO operations so to work over a network.
+Rizin can be run locally, or it can be started as a server process which is controlled by a local rizin process.
+This is possible because everything uses rizin's IO subsystem which abstracts access to system(), cmd() and all basic IO operations so to work over a network.

-Help for commands useful for remote access to radare:
+Help for commands useful for remote access to rizin:

 ```
 [0x00405a04]> =?
-Usage:  =[:!+-=ghH] [...]   # connect with other instances of r2
+Usage:  =[:!+-=ghH] [...]   # connect with other instances of rizin

 remote commands:
 | =                             list all open connections